Covid-19 vaccine: Who will get it, when and how?

 – What’s in the pipeline for the UK?

-The Government has secured 40 million doses of the Pfizer/BioNTech vaccine, with 10 million due in the UK by the end of the year.
+The Government has secured 40 million doses of the Pfizer/BioNTech vaccine, with 10 million promised for the UK by the end of the year.

 Patients need two doses, meaning not enough shots have been secured for the entire UK population.